sprblm/user_project_website/content/about/glossary-terminology.md

 We use Open Source in the first sense (as a shorter variant of Free/Libre/Open Source Software), but in conversations, particularly among FLOSS enthusiasts, it can be important to be aware of the other meaning.

+**Acceptance criteria:** Typically added to a Github issue or a distinct piece of work as a set of rules to measure how successfully the issue solution/work meets certain criteria.

 **Citation:** Usually the reference to the source of an assertion.
 Being cited by other researchers is the major source of merit for a researcher.
 There are people arguing that software used in research projects should also be cited.